ElectronSutra/venture/pages/4-character-creation/4-2-merits.md

 > •••: Your mentor is a true Reniassance woman, a master of many fields.
 She is
 > universally respected and has chosen you as a special pupil.

+### Polyglot [• to •••••]

+_This Merit replaces the Languages Merit wholesale._

+You have learned many languages, and with them, the societies they represent.
+You fit right in while speaking other tongues, and people are excited to speak to you.

+> 0: Your only languages are your native language(s).

+> •: This dot, and each additional dot of Polyglot, gives you access to new
+> languages.
+Choose two major cities, significant regions, prefectures, clans,
+> etc.; whever you travel within that zone, you speak the local language
+> conversationally and proficiently.
+If you encounter a language you are
+> unfamiliar with, but which is related to a language you speak, you get +3
+> bonus dice to learn it.

+> ••: Once per story, when you invoke the traits or connotations of an accent
+> or language you speak as part of a stunt, you may upgrade that stunt.

+> •••: When you first meet someone with whom you share a minority language, or
+> first encounter someone who is surprised you speak their language, you treat
+> them as if they had a positive minor Tie toward you for the rest of the scene.

+> ••••: You are a masterful interpreter, switching easily between languages.
+You
+> can interpret simultaneously, rather than consecutively.
+Unlike most
+> interpreters, you are able to retain an impression of what you interpret.
+Your
+> skill at the act allows you to ignore all penalties from social misalignments
+> between the parties you interpret for.
+As long as you do not deliberately
+> introduce falsehoods, everyone innately regards you as a trustworthy liaison.

+> •••••: As long as you make an effort to engage a community, people are eager
+> to speak with you and bring you into the fold.
+You have Contacts among any
+> group with which you share a minority language.

 ### Retainers [•• or ••••]